LanceM9/Inztagram/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *Inztagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Inztagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view the last 20 posts submitted to "Instagram".
+- [x] User can view the last 20 posts submitted to "Instagram".
-- [ ] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented: